NocteDefensor/LudusMCP/README.md

 All files are automatically downloaded and updated on server startup.

 ## Security
+- This is for lab use only.
+Security is marginal.
+Some attempts have been made to limit OS command injection or path traversal.
+Additionally, credentials are handled via OS credential manager.
 ### Credential Management
 - External service credentials (API keys, SaaS tokens) use placeholder format: `{{LudusCredName-<user>-<name>}}`
 - Range-internal credentials (AD passwords, domain accounts) included directly